redox-os/book/src/porting-applications.md

 - `template = "configure"` - Build with GNU Autotools/GNU Make using cross-compilation and dynamic linking.
 - `template = "cmake"` - Build with CMake using cross-compilation and dynamic linking.
 - `template = "meson"` - Build with Meson using cross-compilation and dynamic linking.
+- `template = "remote"` - Download the remote Redox package of the recipe if available in the [package server](https://static.redox-os.org/pkg/)
 - `template = "custom"` - Run your commands on the `script =` field and build (Any build system or installation process).

-The `script =` field runs any terminal command, it's important if the build system of the program don't support cross-compilation or need custom options to work on Redox (you can't use the `build.script` data type if the `custom` template is not used).
+The `script =` field runs any terminal command supported by GNU Bash, it's important if the build system of the program don't support cross-compilation or need custom options to work on Redox (you can't use the `build.script` data type if the `custom` template is not used).

-Each template (except `custom`) script supports flags, you can add flags as an array of strings
+Each template (except `custom`) script supports build flags, you can add flags as an array of strings:

 - `cargoflags = "foo"`
 - `configureflags = [ "foo" ]`
 - `cmakeflags = [ "foo" ]`
 - `mesonflags = [ "foo" ]`

-To find the supported Cookbook terminal commands, look the recipes using a `script =` field on their `recipe.toml` or read the [source code](https://gitlab.redox-os.org/redox-os/cookbook/-/tree/master/src).
+To find the supported Cookbook Bash functions, look the recipes using a `script =` field on their `recipe.toml` or read the [source code](https://gitlab.redox-os.org/redox-os/cookbook/-/tree/master/src).

 - [Recipes](https://gitlab.redox-os.org/redox-os/cookbook/-/tree/master/recipes)